GitHub repository with all resources: https://github.com/Microttus/LightCare

 Circuit design for necessary components

-This project can be done with simple programming, and empirical testing.
-But if you what to take your car to the next level, there are a lot of control theory to investigate for optimizing your code.
-A short introduction to some mechanical aspects to consider are presented in this presentation, along with some important mathematical calculations.
+This project can be completed with simple programming and empirical testing.
+However, if you want to take your car to the next level, there is a lot of control theory you can explore to optimize your code.
+A brief introduction to some mechanical aspects to consider, along with important mathematical calculations, is presented in this presentation.